 Parent Nucleus – Daughter Nucleus in Beta Decay

-If a nucleus emits a beta particle, it loses an electron (or positron).
-In this case, the mass number of daughter nucleus remains the same, but daughter nucleus will form different element.
+A nucleus emits a beta particle that loses an electron (or positron).
+In this case, the mass number of the daughter nucleus remains the same, but the daughter nucleus will form a different element.
 This transition can be characterized as:

 Parent Nucleus – Daughter Nucleus in Gamma Decay

-In nuclear physics and nuclear chemistry, the various species of atoms whose nuclei contain particular numbers of protons and neutrons are called nuclides.
-Nuclides are also characterized by its nuclear energy states (e.g., metastable nuclide 242mAm).
+In nuclear physics and chemistry, the various species of atoms whose nuclei contain particular numbers of protons and neutrons are called nuclides.
+Nuclides are also characterized by their nuclear energy states (e.g., metastable nuclide 242mAm).
 Nuclides with equal proton number and equal mass number (thus making them by definition the same isotope) but different energy states are known as isomers.
 We usually indicate isomers with a superscript m.
-As a result, in the gamma decay parent and daughter nuclei have equal proton number and equal mass number, but differ in their energy states.
+As a result, in gamma decay, parent and daughter nuclei have equal proton numbers and equal mass numbers but differ in their energy states.
 This transition can be characterized as: